filipgodlewski/propane/README.md

 propane
 ```

-Propane will prompt you will couple of questions which will setup
+Propane will prompt you with couple of questions which will setup
 the basic file structure up for you, including:

 * git repository and .gitignore file